-The molecular basis of recombination hot-spots has recently been determined, and has interesting evolutionary implications.
+The molecular basis of recombination hot spots has recently been determined, and it has interesting evolutionary implications.
 In mammals, they are initiated by PRDM9, a methyl transferase that marks specific sites on the chromosome; these are then targeted by Spo11, a highly conserved enzyme that initiates double-stranded breaks.
-The system is puzzling, because any binding site variant that increased the local recombination rate would tend to be eliminated by Spo11, and replaced by the alternative, less active, allele--in other words, gene conversion would tend to favor “cold spots.”
-Hot-spots are indeed transient, being polymorphic within the human population, and being almost entirely distinct from the hot-spots found in chimpanzees.
-It is possible that there is a dynamic equilibrium between loss of hot-spots by gene conversion, and the generation of new binding sites by mutation of the PRDM9 gene, to recognize different sequences; this latter process could itself be driven by broad-scale selection to maintain the optimal distribution of recombination across the chromosomes.
+The system is puzzling, because any binding site variant that increased the local recombination rate would tend to be eliminated by Spo11, and replaced by the alternative, less active allele—in other words, gene conversion would tend to favor “cold spots.”
+Hot spots are indeed transient, being polymorphic within the human population, and being almost entirely distinct from the hot spots found in chimpanzees.
+It is possible that a dynamic equilibrium exists between loss of hot spots by gene conversion, and the generation of new binding sites by mutation of the PRDM9 gene, to recognize different sequences; this latter process could itself be driven by broad-scale selection to maintain the optimal distribution of recombination across the chromosomes.
 This hypothesis is supported by the conservation of broad recombination patterns across species, despite the rapid evolution of the PRDM9 gene.

 In bacteria, recombination appears to be a side effect of other processes: DNA from other bacteria may be acquired through transfer of plasmids, infection by viruses, or feeding on DNA from outside the cell.
 It occurs very rarely per cell division, but because bacterial populations are so large, the total number of recombination events can be large, and cause significant evolutionary consequences.
-Because only small fragments are transferred, they can come from very different lineages, and still function: for example, antibiotic resistance can be acquired from bacteria that are more than 20% divergent in sequence.
-Rates of transfer by direct uptake of DNA do decrease with sequence divergence, but nevertheless, selectively favored alleles can be picked up from very distant lineages.
+Because only small fragments are transferred, they can come from very different lineages, and still function; for example, antibiotic resistance can be acquired from bacteria that are more than 20 percent divergent in sequence.
+Rates of transfer by direct uptake of DNA do decrease with sequence divergence; nevertheless, selectively favored alleles can be picked up from very distant lineages.

 3. Linkage Disequilibrum

 This article concentrates on recombination (including both segregation of different chromosomes, and crossing-over within chromosomes).
 Recombination produces offspring gametes that carry new combinations of the alleles inherited from either parental genome, and so can generate enormous variability: if the parents differ at 40 sites, recombination can generate 240 ~ 1012 combinations.
-However, at the level of the whole population, recombination has no effect on average if the alleles are already randomly combined: further shuffling makes no difference.
-Thus, recombination can only alter the composition of the population when there are non-random association among alleles.
-Such association are technically called "linkage disequilibria"--an unfortunate term, since there can be linkage disequilibria between alleles that are not physically linked on the same chromosome, and because there may be a steady level of association at equilibrium.
-To understand how recombination influences evolution, we must understand how non-random associations can be produced.
+However, at the level of the whole population, recombination has no effect on average if the alleles are already randomly combined; further shuffling makes no difference.
+Thus, recombination can alter the composition of the population only when there are nonrandom associations among alleles.
+Such associations are technically called linkage disequilibria—an unfortunate term, since there can be linkage disequilibria between alleles not physically linked on the same chromosome, and because there may be a steady level of associations at equilibrium.
+To understand how recombination influences evolution, we must understand how nonrandom associations can be produced.

-We measure the strength of associations between alleles simply by the difference between the actual frequency of a particular pair of alleles, pAB, and the frequency expected if they combine at random, pApB: DAB = pAB - pApB, where pA,and pB are the frequencies of the A and B alleles at the two loci.
-(An equivalent definition is that DAB = pABpab - paBpAb.)
-Linkage disequilibria are defined for particular sets of alleles, but it is always true that DAB = Dab = -DaB = -DAb.
-Describing multiple alleles, and more than two genes, is much more complicated: we can define coefficients of association amongst sets of alleles, but because so many genotypes are possible, a correspondingly large number of coefficients is needed.
+We measure the strength of associations between alleles simply by the difference between the actual frequency of a particular pair of alleles, pAB, and the frequency expected if they combine at random, pApB: DAB = pAB – pApB, where pA,and pB are the frequencies of the A and B alleles at the two loci.
+(An equivalent definition is that DAB = pABpab – paBpAb.)
+Linkage disequilibria are defined for particular sets of alleles, but it is always true that DAB = Dab = –DaB = –DAb.
+Describing multiple alleles, and more than two genes, is much more complicated: we can define coefficients of association among sets of alleles, but because so many genotypes are possible, a correspondingly large number of coefficients is needed.
 This fundamental problem makes the population genetics of multiple recombining loci difficult.